seanbao/mnemonas/docs/docker-deployment.en.md

 Do not install the old Python `docker-compose` v1 package for this repository.

-If `apt update` fails because an extra foreign architecture is enabled for a repository that does not provide it, you can temporarily install for the host architecture:
+When `apt update` fails because an extra foreign architecture is enabled for a repository that does not provide it, a host-architecture-only install can be used temporarily:

 ```bash
 sudo apt-get -o APT::Architectures=amd64 update